madhankumar028/madhankumar028.github.io/content/pages/about.md

 I'm a Frontend developer.
 I have built web experiences for industries like Media, IoT, Payments.
 Logistics using a broad range of technologies, most notably JavaScript, Angular, React, Redux, CSS.

+Recently I joined Lifepal Jakarta, Indonesia.
+My contribution is to their core insurance e-commerce product to help millions of
+Indonesians to buy their insurance with good web experience.

 ![](/media/about_me_cover.jpg)

 With the web industry constantly evolving, I am passionate about creating curated content based on new technologies and frameworks to make it easier for developers to decide what best fits their needs.